seL4/rust-sel4/support/targets/README.md

 include a linker script fragment to add the `__sel4_ipc_buffer_obj` symbol required by the `sel4cp` tool.

-Note that options whose value does not deviate from the default are absent in these JSON files.
+Note that options whose values do not deviate from the default are absent in these JSON files.